tammybutow/Fintech-Failure-Stories/README.md

 # 2021

-  <a href="Standard Bank clients hit by outages for days, but bank says problems are over"> Standard Bank clients hit by outages for days, but bank says problems are over</a> - Fin24 - May 2021. </br>
+  <a href="Standard Bank clients hit by outages for days, but bank says problems are over"> Standard Bank clients hit by outages for days, but bank says problems are over - Fin24 - May 2021. </a></br>
   involved: hardware issue that impacted our Mobile App, Internet Banking and ATMs<br/>
   impact: outage. downtime prevented customers from using the app, internet banking, ATM, and receiving one-time-passwords <br/>